HELLP syndrome is a pregnancy complication that affects the blood and liver. It’s a medical emergency that needs quick treatment.

 - Quick weight gain and swelling

-- Nosebleed or other bleeding that doesn’t stop easily
+- Nosebleed or other bleeding that doesn’t stop.
+This is rare.

-If you have any of these signs or symptoms, call your health care provider or go for medical care immediately.
+If you have any signs or symptoms of HELLP syndrome, call your health care provider or emergency services (911) or go to a hospital emergency room for medical care right away.

 How is HELLP syndrome diagnosed?